Hooks: Deterministic Policy Enforcement for Claude Code Teams

 exit 0

-Every PR generated by Claude goes through your test suite.
+Every Claude-generated PR goes through your test suite first.
 No broken PRs slip through.
-Teams love this.
+The hook doesn't forget.

 Hook 5: Add Dry-Run to Risky Commands (Input Modification)

-Starting in Claude Code v2.0.10, PreToolUse hooks can modify inputs, not just block them.
-This is powerful:
+Starting in Claude Code v2.0.10, PreToolUse hooks can modify inputs, not just block them:

 #!/bin/bash